josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 Remix can do server-side rendering, and so can Next and Gatsby, of course—and those are all still React under the hood.
 But so can [SvelteKit](https://kit.svelte.dev/) (it's server-rendered by default, in fact) and [Nuxt](https://nuxt.com/), Vue's meta-framework.

-Astro, and [Fresh](https://fresh.deno.dev/) (Deno's frontend framework) both have server-side rendering, and they both use Preact (which, again, is even faster than React, and which has [Signals](https://preactjs.com/guide/v10/signals/), a much more performant and ergonomic version of `useState` and the reactivity model).
+Astro, and [Fresh](https://fresh.deno.dev/) (Deno's frontend framework) both have server-side rendering.
+Fresh uses Preact (which, again, is even faster than React, and which has [Signals](https://preactjs.com/guide/v10/signals/), a much more performant and ergonomic version of `useState` and the reactivity model).
+Astro just lets you server-render whatever flavor of components you want.

 [SolidStart](https://start.solidjs.com/getting-started/what-is-solidstart) (Solid's meta-framework) has server rendering.
 Qwik is built around it.
 Even some older frameworks like [Ember](https://emberjs.com/) and [Angular](https://angularjs.org/) have a story here; I'm sure I'm leaving out others, too.